lickx/isthmus/README.md

 It's probably not good enough for commercial-grade grids but makes life a lot easier for hobbyists running multiple sims in an open grid.

-This branch only works with opensim compiled from https://github.com/lickx/opensim/tree/isthmus (isthmus branch) and needs Mono 5.11 or better
+This branch only works with opensim compiled from https://github.com/lickx/opensim/tree/lickx and needs Mono 5.11 or better

 ## Features
   * Easily upgrade all sims at once